Count Dracula (1970)

 Review:

-This was a film that I saw for the first time some years ago when I was seeking out as many of the stories of Dracula that I could find.
+This was a film that I saw for the first-time years ago when I was seeking out the different variations of the stories based on the novel that I could find.
 It was interesting that this film is not from Hammer, but it does have the great Christopher Lee portraying the title role.
 It is also interesting when I saw Klaus Kinski, who would go on to portray Nosferatu in the Werner Herzog later in the decade.
-The synopsis of this version is Count Dracula as an old man who grows young whenever he dines on the blood of young maidens.
+I’ve now given it a rewatch as part of my Journey through the Aughts and doubling it for Italian horror month.

-The coach driver is actually Dracula in disguise.
+The coach driver is Dracula in disguise.
 We cannot see his face, but from the voice we can tell.
 Jonathan is nervous on his journey as he sees wolves that run alongside.
 The coach driver has to scare them off.
-He is then dropped off outside of the castle.
+He is then dropped outside of the castle.
 It is at the door that he is finally introduced to Dracula himself.

-Acting is something else that is quite interesting about this film.
+Let’s then go over to the acting.
+I thought it was good across the board.
 Lee is great as Dracula.
 He played the role so many times and I think I have come around to him being my favorite portrayal of the character.
-He has imposing size, his ability to be suave while also looking completely insane, which in part of this is the use of color for his versions really help him embody the character, especially the blood-shot eyes.
-Kinski I was disappointed in for what I stated above.
-I can’t blame him, but I would have liked to see more from him.
+He has imposing size, his ability to be suave while also looking completely insane.
+His eyes work well here.
+This might also be his best version of the character since his heart seems to be in it.
+Kinski was a bit disappointing.
+I only think that he could have ramped up the madness.
+I’ve come around with this watch.
 Lom was fine as Van Helsing.
-Rohm and Miranda really don’t have much in the film, but both are absolutely stunning.
+He’s not in the movie as much as I would expect though.
+Rohm and Miranda don’t have much in the way of character development, but both are stunning.
 Williams, Muller and Taylor rounded out the film for what was needed.
-I do have to say, I did like the set up though with Jonathan.
-He did some really good acting with his looks and facial expressions so we know he is seeing the signs that Dracula is more than he seems.
+I do have to say, I did like the set up with Jonathan.
+He was good with his looks and facial expressions so we know he is seeing the signs that Dracula is more than he seems.
+The rest of the cast rounded this out for what was needed.

 My Rating: 7 out of 10